Hbas/hbas.github.io/_includes/codigolimpo/assessment4.md

 ~~~~~~
 // Copyright (C) 2000-2016 by Henrique Borges.
 All rights reserved.
-// Released under the terms of the GNU General Public License version 2 or later.</code></pre>
+// Released under the terms of the GNU General Public License version 2 or later.
 ~~~~~~

 **4.2.4:**